 Histamine is an organic compound produced by the body.
-Histamine is produced during immune responses and as a neurotransmitter down regulator.
+The compound is produced during immune responses and as a neurotransmitter down regulator.
 Histamine produced by the stomach and the intestines help to regulate their function.
-There are four types of histamine receptors in the body, and activating each receptor performs a different task.
-1 2 3
+There are four types of histamine receptors in the body, and activating each receptor performs a different task.1 2 3

 - H1 – blood vessel dilation, smooth muscle contraction of the bronchi and GI tract, stimulation of vagus nerve, increases histamine and arachidonic acid release, decreased AV node conduction of the heart, helps form nitric oxide, improves eosinophil function.